How to Publish an AI Research Paper – Step-by-Step Guide

 • Main manuscript (often .docx)

-• Figures and tables (embedded or separate files, depending on the journal)
+• Figures and tables (embedded or separate, depending on the journal)

 • Cover letter (if required)